frankvalentine/OneLife/README.md

 water: adds a water biome and procedurally generated streams

 birthcontrol: gives female players the ability to choose when to have a baby

+armour: clothing can be used to block attacks